 Northern Ndebele a member of the Nguni group of Bantu languages.
-It is spoken in Zimbabwe, Botswana and South Africa by about 2-3 million people.
+It is spoken in Zimbabwe and Botswana by about 2-3 million people.

 Northern Ndebele is related to Zulu, and might be considered a variety or descendent of Zulu.
 This is because the Ndebele people in Zimbabwe are descendents of followers of Mzilikazi (1790-1868), a Zulu king who from South Africa who founded Matabeleland in what is now Zimbabwe.
 They acquired the name Ndebele through contact with the Ndebele people in South Africa.